‘The first law for a secret agent is to get his geography right, his means of access and exit, and assure his communications with the outside world.’

 It was at Goldeneye that Fleming famously wrote the first Bond novel Casino Royale in 1952.
 It was Goldeneye and Jamaica that formed a physical home to Bond’s literary journey and influenced the characters, observations, swagger, sexual flora and political fauna of all Fleming’s 007 novels and short stories.
 It was Goldeneye that Fleming would return to time and time again to write, recover and breathe.
 It was Goldeneye that Roger Moore visited in 1972 when shooting Live and Let Die in Jamaica.
 It was Goldeneye that lent its name to a 1989 British TV biopic starring Charles Dance as Fleming.
 It was Goldeneye where fans and Bond stars visited when Jamaica hosted 1996’s James Bond Festival.
 It was GoldenEye that EON Productions gave to their cinematic return to Bond after a troubled six year hiatus and the introduction of the eventual ‘someone else’, Pierce Brosnan.
 And it was Goldeneye where Bono and The Edge are purported to have written the GoldenEye theme tune and the name given to a landmark computer game that created a console revolution and pop-culture stamp upon its release in 1997 (so much so that the Nintendo GoldenEye game was namechecked in Steven Spielberg’s 2018 pop-culture odyssey, Ready Player One).
 From first novels to first shooters, Goldeneye is part of the DNA of James Bond.

-Nearly sixty years since a box-fresh production company first chartered a cast and crew flight to shoot Dr. No in Kingston in January 1962, EON Productions have returned to the beaches, locales, timbres and colours of Jamaica to officially launch 007’s twenty-fifth cinematic chapter.
+Nearly sixty years since a box-fresh production company first chartered a cast and crew flight to shoot Dr. No in Kingston in January 1962, EON Productions have returned to the beaches, locales, timbres and colours of Jamaica to officially launch 007’s twenty-fifth cinematic chapter, No Time to Die.
 Whilst the Bond crew, local builders and heads of production have been investigating locations and facilities and eventually constructing sets for a few months now, it was only towards the end of April 2019 that the leading man himself flew in as the world’s press also descended upon Oracabessa for the golden launch of the silver bullet, Bond 25.

 Under the sun-flecked trees of Goldeneye’s emerald grounds and with years of fan speculation and media headlines lending both light and shade across the beaches of social media, EON Productions have finally pulled back the silk sheets on their latest opus.
 “We consider Jamaica Bond’s spiritual home” remarked Barbara Broccoli as co-producer Michael G. Wilson, director Cary Fukunaga (Maniac, Beasts of No Nation) and Daniel Craig disclosed the cast, plot, locations and impulses behind the latest movie.
 Technical glitches and first day nerves naturally ensued from a live global feed from a tropical island – and a slight contrast to the trade paper ad that quietly mentioned Sean Connery had got the role in 1961.
 But, as leading man Daniel Craig later remarked to Australia’s Nine News, “I’m excited as I’ve ever been.
 Nothing good is easy“.
 A title may have satiated some fans, journalists and movie sites.
 Yet in an era of big franchise films such as The Rise of Skywalker and Avengers: Endgame not unveiling their identities until their first trailer, there is actually no reason why the rightly traditional EON Productions have to follow every staple of before.
 The script leaks and illegal hacks that plagued Sony Pictures and 2015’s Spectre have no doubt stung the House of Bond.
 An already fiercely cautious work ethic has now fortified itself further.
 And rightly so.
 Playing cards even closer to chests is no bad thing from the movie series which first unveiled its hero at a gaming table in October 1962.
 Cut to a few months later and No Time to Die is announced as the title for the film.